LiuElvin/Liu_Portfolio/projects/project1/README.md

 20 unlabeled item titles from eBay Germany are pictured above.

-- The top image depicts raw data
+- The top image depicts raw quiz data

 - The bottom image depicts a model's predicted labels